ECTS

 - oral presentations,

-- written work (essays, MCQs, exercises, problems),
+- a written assignment (essay, multiple-choice questions, exercises, problems),

-- oral
+- of an oral exam

 This exam assesses all the knowledge and skills acquired throughout the semester.

-To validate a semester :
+To validate a semester:

 -